 While McInerney was being cared for by O’Sullivan, other local people such as Patrick and Michael Begley, son and father, the son being an Irish teacher based in Limerick, made dangerous and strenuous efforts to rescue the other passengers, but this proved to be an impossible task.
 All three men, Sheehan, Monahan and Keating, were thought to be trapped in the car, and at this point the decision to abandon the rescue was made.

 At this stage, it was clear that the three other occupants of the car had somehow become trapped in the vehicle and had, sadly, in all likelihood, quickly drowned.
 O’Sullivan took the one disheartened and cold survivor McInerney back to his house, where he was given towels to dry himself and a hot drink..

 McInerney was then advised to go to the Royal Irish Constabulary Barracks and report the incident in the event that any of the other passengers had survived.
-Whilst away, McInerney's wet overcoat was picked up to try and dry it, and a revolver was discovered in it.
+While away, McInerney's wet overcoat was picked up to dry it, and a revolver was discovered in it.
 Patrick Begley soon realized that there was more to the night’s events than at first thought.

 Local fishermen found the bodies of Keating and Sheehan the next day, on 22nd April 1916.
 They did not know who they were and an inquest was held.
 It was assumed that they were the bodies out of the car that had plunged into the river on the 21st.

 Sheehan was buried as a stranger, in Dromavally Burial Ground, in Killorglin, amidst great sorrow, as the gathered crowd wept openly for a young man to have died, and none knew whom he was.
 Keating was buried in his native Caherciveen, as he had been identified.